4nd2in/edu/pages/Linux.md

 				- 5, 6, 7: group permissions
 				- 8, 9, 10: other permissions
 			- Sticky bits:
-				- _s_: when set on a file (in the executable permission) it allows the program to run with the effective user ID of the file owner rather the
+				- _s_: when set on a file (in the executable permission) it allows the program to run with the effective user ID of the file owner rather than the user who is running the program.
+When set on a directory it allows files created within that directory to inherit the group ownership of the parent directory
 	- ## Processes
 - Source
 	- The Linux Programming Interface by Michael Kerrisk